pactus-project/docs/content/get-started/pactus-gui.md

 ![Wallet seed](/images/pactus-gui/wallet-seed.png)

 {{< callout type="warning" >}}
 <b>Wallet seed is important</b>
 <br><br>
-Keep your wallet seed phrase private and secure.
+Always keep a *paper backup* of your seed phrase in a safe and secure location.
-If someone else gains access to your seed phrase, they can control your wallet and funds.
+If someone gains access to your seed phrase, they can gain full control over your wallet and funds.
 {{< /callout >}}

 ### Seed Confirmation